shonjoy91/rsp-sw-toolkit-gw/README.md

 intended to showcase the capabilities of the Intel® RFID Sensor Platform (Intel® RSP) by demonstrating the use of the API to collect and process RFID tag read information.
 This software is not intended to be a complete end-to-end inventory management solution.

-The Intel&reg; RSP Controller Application is a Java application built with Gradle.
+The Intel&reg; RSP Controller Application is a Java application built with Gradle to run on almost any edge computer.
 As such, it can run on any OS that supports a Java Runtime Environment version 8 or greater.
 The following instructions will get you a copy of the project up and running on your local machine for development and testing purposes.